elcorto/sphinx-autodoc/README.md

 docs for the module end up on a single page.
 We automatically create `autosummary` directives and list all module members.
 This makes Sphinx create one page per member.
 We have found no way to do the same with Sphinx' own tools.
-If there is, ping me (email in `setup.py`) or send a PR against this file.
+If there is, ping me or send a PR against this file.

 ## `sphinx-apidoc`